otrv4/otrv4/otrv4.md

 ### Data types

-OTRv4 uses almost the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) except for CTR and MAC, and with the addition of:
+OTRv4 uses almost the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) with the addition of:
-(TODO: what does the sentence about CTR and MAC mean above) (TODO: we need to specify exactly how to serialize the point)
+(TODO: we need to specify exactly how to serialize the point)

 ```